Course Overview

 This session will provide a broad overview of the national history of planning and zoning and a focused investigation of local planning.
 Students will learn more about the roles of planners and residents in planning, how planning is implemented in the County, and the legal framework for planning in Maryland.

-Session 3: PGAtlas/Development Activitiy Monitoring
+Session 3: PGAtlas/DARTS

-Participants will be provided with an overview of PGAtlas, a key tool used to understand the built environment and community landscape of Prince George’s County.
+Participants will be provided with an overview of PGAtlas, a key tool used to understand the built environment and the community landscape of Prince George’s County.

 Session 4: Development Process in Prince George’s County